-Northpoint College takes seriously and is committed to individually and corporately experience the reality of being God's spiritual community.
-The direct activity of God, by the Holy Spirit, is welcomed in the individual and corporate life of the College through His experienced presence, His active calls to encouragement and repentance, and through the miraculous.
+Northpoint College takes seriously and is committed to individually and corporately experiencing the reality of being God's spiritual community.
+Northpoint welcomes the direct activity of God via his Holy Spirit through His experienced presence, through His active calls to encouragement and repentance, and through His miraculous gifts.